khwang0/COMP2026-2223PA1/readme.md

 # Learning outcome

 Students are expected to have some practice on arrays/2D arrays/parameter passing/method construction and usage in this assignment.
 We expect most students would spend six hours or more to finish the assignment without any assistance.
-Make sure you start earlier as possible and ask us on Piazza if you have any difficulty!
+Make sure you start earlier as possible and ask us on Discord if you have any difficulty!
+Note: we want to familiarize arrays and 2D arrays, so you are not supposed to use advanced data structures like ArrayList, Set, Map, etc...

 # Introduction